In This Guide

 The rest of your data?
 It’s nice.
 It’s good to know your net worth is moving in the right direction (and it will!).
 It’s good to have income and expense information to give your tax accountant if you’re running a business.
 It’s good to see a particular area of spending jump so you can address the cause.

 But your data isn’t your money.
-It isn’t your goals.
+It isn’t your targets.
 It’s a record.
 It’s not always going to look like you expect or want it to.
 So learn what you can to inform future decisions.
 The ones you can still influence.
 The ones that really matter.
 Then move on.

 Keep Moving Forward.